 Chewing gum or sucking on hard candy may help with salivary gland problems.

 Radioiodine treatment also reduces tear formation in some people, leading to dry eyes.
 If you wear contact lenses, ask your doctor how long you should keep them out.

-Both men and women who have had RAI therapy may have a slightly increased risk of developing leukemia in the future.
+People who have had RAI therapy may have a slightly increased risk of developing leukemia, stomach cancer, and salivary gland cancer in the future.
 Doctors disagree on exactly how much this risk is increased, but most of the largest studies have found that this is an extremely rare complication.
-Some research even suggests the risk of leukemia may not be significantly increased.

 Talk to your health care team if you have any questions about the possible risks and benefits of your treatment.